mandy8055/manuj8055.github.io/_posts/2020-04-21-dictionary-attack-with-hydra.md

 #### Command overview:
 * **_hydra_** - Name of the tool
 * **_IP_** - IP address of the target website (I presume you can **convert the domain names to ip addresses**:thinking:[dig +short www.example.com])
-* **-L** - List of usernames to bruteforce the target.
+* **-L** - List of usernames to brute-force the target.
 Use -l for giving just one user.
-* **-P** - List of passwords to bruteforce the target.
+* **-P** - List of passwords to brute-force the target.
 Use -p for providing one password.
 * **service** - Providing the type of service you are attacking.
 This is the most tricky part of the command but is very simple once you get the understanding.

 Let us see it in action using an example.
 I am using [**metasploitable**](https://information.rapid7.com/download-metasploitable-2017.html) machine to demonstrate this example.
 The application name is **dvwa**.